 This 282-page book is almost as long as its author's name (VanDerschelden).
 With such an authoritative name, I expected the book to be written by an MD, but the author is a chiropractor.
 He still provides a good overview of fasting for a variety of conditions.
 Different health issues are chapter headings.
 Translation - you don't have to read this behemoth all the way through!
 Just flip to the section that concerns you.

 Any memoir lovers out there?
 This may be the book for you.
 Gin Stephens provides a 162-page introduction to fasting that is part science and part narrative.
-She describes her experiences with fasting and what worked for her in the past.
+She describes her experiences with fasting, weight loss, and what worked for her in the past.
 Her approachable style even includes some science, including the role of insulin in fasting.
 However, she is pretty focused on what worked for her and doesn't cover all the different types of fasting.

 Nicholas Ty's 100-page introduction to fasting is more fleshed out than the shorter 50-page guides.
 It talks about some specific health issues, like obesity and diabetes.
 He also covers different fasting time frames and how to calculate your caloric intake.
 However, it is a short book.
 There are limited recipes and only a few different methods for fasting.

 The FastDiet - Revised & Updated: Lose Weight, Stay Healthy, and Live Longer with the Simple Secret of Intermittent Fasting

 In a nutshell, Dr. Michale Mosley and Mimi Spencer spend 256 pages addressing your concerns about fasting.
 If you aren't sure if fasting is right for you, this book may convince you.
 Dr. Mosley shares his personal experience about how a specific type of fasting helped him avoid diabetes.
 One nice thing about this book is that you can supplement it by watching his documentary about fasting.